 CARA GEORGE, CD(DONA)

 Cara is a DONA certified birth doula and a certified postpartum doula.
 She has a BA in Communications and a BS in Biblical Studies from Moody Bible Institute.
 She has been a doula since 2017 years and has 10 years of early childhood experience.
 She decided to pursue becoming a doula after receiving the incredible support of two volunteer doulas at the natural hospital birth of her daughter Ivy in 2015.
 Her son Griffin was born in the water at home in 2017.
 She believes that women's bodies have been beautifully created to give birth and it is an honor every time she is invited to partner with families in their birth experience.
 Cara offers compassionate care, education, physical comfort, and advocacy to ensure her clients have a positive and well-supported birth experience.
 When she isn't at a birth or snuggling newborns, she enjoys musical theatre and being outdoors.
 Two things that will always make her smile are dance parties with her kids and trying new restaurants with her husband.
-Cara will be on maternity leave fall 2021.
+Cara will be on maternity leave spring 2022.

 KELLY PEDROZO, DTI